claudantus/RomanAPI/README.md

 # Integration Testing

-Integration tests are implemented using the Go Testify Suite combined with Go testcontainers [testcontainers-go](https://pkg.go.dev/github.com/testcontainers/testcontainers-go)
+Integration tests are implemented using the Go Testify Suite combined with Go testcontainers [testcontainers-go](https://pkg.go.dev/github.com/testcontainers/testcontainers-go).
+Make sure to build the docker container before running these tests.